-We are delight to be able to provide an Autumn Ballet School holiday option for all students from any ballet/dance school, aged 8 and/or Grade 2 and above, to attend a week long programme during the first week of the July holidays (6th to 10th July).
+We are delight to be able to provide an Autumn Ballet School holiday option for all students from any ballet/dance school, aged 8 and/or Grade 2 and above, to attend a week long programme during the first week of the April School holidays (19th to 23rd April).

 Classes will run from approximately 9:00 until 4:00 pm for Seniors, 8:45 until 2:15pm for Intermediates and 10am to 2:15pm for Juniors ,Monday to Friday.

-- Optional RAD syllabus classes will RAD registered Teachers, Grade 5 to Advanced 2 – (depending on numbers)
+- Optional RAD syllabus classes – Grade 5 to Advanced 2 – (depending on numbers)

 - Limited number of private 30min lessons will be available with the Classical and RAD Tutors